croningp/oligoss/README.md

 ```
 ## Run

-To run a Polymersoup sequencing workflow, run the following command:
+To run a OLIGOSS sequencing workflow, run the following command:

 ```
-python polymersoup/execute.py -i input_params.json -r ripper_folder -o output_folder
+python -m oligoss -i input_params.json -r ripper_folder -o output_folder

 ```
 - __input_params.json__ = input parameters file

-This should contain all relevant input parameters for executing a Polymersoup
+This should contain all relevant input parameters for executing a OLIGOSS
 sequencing workflow (see __Input Parameters__, below).

 - __ripper_folder__ = data directory. __NOTE__: this argument can either be passed in via the command line directly (as above) or specified in the input parameters file using the _data_folder_ parameter.